Grades

 Send a messages to students based on specific criteria:

-Is Canvas integrated with MyAccess?
+Is Canvas integrated with GU Experience?

 Where do I enter final course grades for students?

-For additional help with MyAccess please contact:
+For help with GU Experience please contact:

 How do I see student GUIDs in the Gradebook?